-Beginning in the 2019-2020 OneApp application process, applicants who live within a 0.5 mile radius of a school will receive priority to 25% of open seats; applicants who reside in a school’s “geographic zone,” will also receive priority to 25% of open seats.
+Beginning in the 2019-2020 OneApp application process, applicants who live within a half-mile radius of a school will receive priority to 25% of open seats; applicants who reside in a school’s “geographic zone,” will also receive priority to 25% of open seats.
 The remaining 50% of available seats do not grant geographic priority, to help ensure that families who live further away also have the opportunity to attend.
 The geographic zones can be seen in the map below; half-mile radii are drawn for each school using Google software.
 Open enrollment schools authorized or directly run by OPSB offer geographic priority.
 To see whether a particular school offers geographic priority, please go to the school’s profile page.
 Information on the schools to which an individual applicant receives priority will be available directly in the OneApp application.

 EnrollNOLA understands that families often want all of their children to attend the same school together.
 OneApp honors parents’ ability to choose either to send all of their students to school together, or to choose different schools based on each student’s individual interests and needs, in two important ways: